"Everyday, pupils look forward to attending this school. They are happy, safe & full of enthusiasm..."

 We have a structured early learning reading programme.
 The teaching of early reading skills begins in Reception through daily story, rhyme and song time.
 A wide selection of early reading books are available from Reception and these are grouped into phonic ability.
 Children are taught during shared and guided group reading using structured and repetitive books, guided texts and short stories during the Summer term.
 Teachers and teaching assistants also read on an individual basis with children as necessary: how often and who is based on assessment of progress.

-To ensure all of our children become fluent readers with high levels of comprehension, we have created a school Reading Spine based on The Five Plagues of Reading.
+To ensure all of our children become fluent readers with high levels of comprehension, we have created a school Reading Spine based on research by Pie Corbett and the Plagues of Reading by Doug Lemov.

 Phonics & Reading Videos